spacemeshos/protocol/transactions/01-overview.md

 - Recipient's address (20 bytes)
 - Amount to transfer (8 bytes)
 - Amount of the fee to be paid (to the miner) (8 bytes)
-- Nonce (8 bytes)
+- Transaction counter (8 bytes)
 - Signature (32 bytes)

 The transaction is signed using the private key corresponding to the sender's account.
 Note that the sender's address is not _explicitly_ included in the transaction.
-This is because it can be _implicitly derived_ from this signature (using [public key extraction](https://crypto.stackexchange.com/questions/18105/how-does-recovering-the-public-key-from-an-ecdsa-signature-work/18106) applied to ed25519).
+This is because it can be _derived_ from this signature (using [public key extraction](https://crypto.stackexchange.com/questions/18105/how-does-recovering-the-public-key-from-an-ecdsa-signature-work/18106) applied to the EdDSA signature scheme).

 The total size of a transaction is 76 bytes.

 ### Syntactic validity

 Technically, any message that is 76 bytes long can be interpreted as a syntactically valid transaction.
-However, the transaction isn't _contextually valid_, and thus won't be applied to the global state, unless certain conditions are met (see next section).
+However, the transaction isn't _contextually valid,_ and thus won't be applied to the global state, unless certain conditions are met (see next section).

 ## Applying transactions

-Transactions are applied, one by one, to the global state.
+Transactions are applied one by one in the order they appear in blocks (see next section) to the global state.
 Valid transactions cause the state to be updated.
 Of course, since Spacemesh defines a canonical ledger, the order in which transactions are applied is very important.

 <a name="ordering"></a>
 ### Transaction ordering